-Several important consequences of the orbital mixing effects (due to both SOC and Coulomb interaction terms) are seen in our calculated results for the $\rm Sr_2CrO_4$ compound, some of which directly relate to the phase diagram obtained from the high pressure study.
-These include: insulating gap in the electronic band structure, transfer of $xy$ orbital spectral weight across the insulating gap with changing $\epsilon_{xy}$, and strong magnon-orbiton entanglement.
-Magnon gap, easy-axis or easy-plane magnetic anisotropy, orbital moment (about one-quarter of the spin moment), and Coulomb renormalized SOC (about ten times the bare SOC) are some of the other consequences.

-The collective excitations exhibit distinct characteristics in the two crystal field regimes.
-This is illustrated by the strong magnon-orbiton entanglement only for $\epsilon_{xy}\sim +1$, whereas the low magnon energy in the reversed crystal field regime reflects the tenuous stability of the AFM state due to competing FM interactions between neighboring $yz,xz$ moments.
-As mentioned earlier, the magnon energy becomes comparable to lower orbiton energy for $J_{\rm H}=U/6$ and can even exceed for still smaller Hund's coupling.

-In the $\epsilon_{xy} \sim 0$ regime, we find that the AFM state becomes unstable, as indicated by negative magnon/orbiton energies.
-For $\epsilon_{xy}>-0.5$, the $xy$ orbital sector becomes doped ($n_{xy}<1$), resulting in doping induced competing interactions which destabilize the AFM order.
-However, the lower orbiton mode energy remains nearly unchanged.
-In the other regime ($\epsilon_{xy}< +1.0$), the orbiton modes lower in energy due to approaching orbital instability towards staggered $yz/xz$ ordering.
-As discussed below, our study of collective excitations provides insight into the observed behavior of the two transition temperatures with pressure which tunes the crystal field.
+The most dramatic effect of SOC seen in our calculation for the $\rm Sr_2CrO_4$ compound is the staggered to entangled orbital order transition, where the $yz/xz$ orbiton mode becomes gapless.
+The weak critical SOC value ($\lambda^*=0.13=30$ meV) lies in the realistic range for $3d$ elements.
+Other important consequences of SOC include: strong orbital and spin-orbital moments, Coulomb renormalized SOC, magnetic anisotropy, and finite magnon gap.
+Even for weak bare SOC, the high magnon gap energy is due to strongly enhanced Coulomb renormalized SOC.